From Text to Mask: Localizing Entities Using the Attention of Text-to-Image Diffusion Models: Method

-We then conduct simple random walk propagation to update the belief of each node in the random field, which can be formulated as:

-where $order$ is the number of iterations.
-The obtained $SelfCross$ can serve as a substitute for $Cross$ to complete localization tasks~\cite{p2p}.
-As shown in Figure~\ref{fig:outline}, the correlation map attained after propagation preserves the structure better and possesses finer details.
+where $iter$ is the number of refining iterations.
+The obtained $SelfCross \in \mathbb{R}^{WH \times l}$ can serve as a substitute for $Cross$ to complete localization tasks~\cite{p2p}.
+The originally predicted correlation between patch and token probably carries noise, yet ensembling within relevant areas could yield more stable results.
+This refinement operation also declines forecast discrepancy within semantically similar regions.
+As shown in Figure~\ref{fig:prop}, the correlation map attained after propagation preserves the structure better and possesses finer details.

-To attain the pseudo mask, we leverage the image-level label to identify the categories contained in the image and use $K$ to represent the set of them.
+To attain the pseudo mask, we leverage the image-level label to identify the categories contained in the image and use $K$ to represent this set.
 Regarding class $k\in K$, we extract correlation maps of its relevant tokens from corresponding positions of $SelfCross$ and average along the token dimension to obtain the object attribution map $SC_k \in \mathbb{R}^{WH \times 1}$.
-We reshape it to $\mathbb{R}^{W \times H}$ and further normalize it so that values at each position are between $0$ and $1$:
+We reshape it to $\mathbb{R}^{W \times H}$ and then normalize it so that values at each position are between $0$ and $1$:

 We further estimate the attribution map of background given by $SC_{bg}(x, y) = (1.0-\max_{k \in K} SC_k(x, y))^2$.
 By concatenating these attribution maps, we acquire the final attention map $SC \in \mathbb{R}^{(|K|+1) \times W \times H}$.
 After upsampling and refining $SC$, we assign the label for each pixel to the class (including the background) with the maximum attention score here.